johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-web-content-filtering.md

 > It can take up to 90 minutes for policies set via the Edge management service be applied to user devices.

 > [!TIP]
-> If you have the same policy setup via Intune and EMX, Intune policy takes precedence by default.
+> If you have the same policy set up via Intune and EMX, Intune policy takes precedence by default.
 You can override this default behavior using the [EdgeManagementPolicyOverridesPlatformPolicy](/deployedge/microsoft-edge-policies#edgemanagementpolicyoverridesplatformpolicy) and the  [EdgeManagementUserPolicyOverridesCloudMachinePolicy](/deployedge/microsoft-edge-policies#edgemanagementuserpolicyoverridescloudmachinepolicy) settings in the browser policy documentation.

 ### Managing User Access Requests

-If a user encounters a blocked site which they need to access for a legitimate business reason, or that they believe should not be blocked, they may request access.
+If a user encounters a blocked site which they need to access for a legitimate business reason, or that they believe shouldn't be blocked, they may request access.
 These requests can then be granted or denied by an administrator from the Edge management service.

 > [!NOTE]
 > Requests are currently enabled for cloud-based configuration profiles.